 Park rangers greet and assist visitors to national lands.
 They staff visitor centers, serve as guides and educators, police campgrounds and recreation areas, enforce the rules and empty the garbage.

 Most permanent, full-time ranger positions require a four-year degree with at least 24 semester/36 quarter hours in courses such as natural resource management, natural sciences, history, archeology, anthropology, park and recreation management, or law enforcement and other closely related subjects.
+Those hoping to work for the National Park Service as a law enforcement ranger or in education/interpretation must meet requirements of the GS-5 national level.
+This means that candidates must either have a bachelors degree or have at least one year of work experiece at the GS-4 national level and two years of post-secondary education.

 Article Written By Tony Padegimas